0x00V1NDE77A/mongodb-dev/README.md

 # Mongo DB Autosetup
 Setup MongoDB for Development

-Script Install MongoDB and allow connections from 0.0.0.0.
+Script will install MongoDB and allow connections from 0.0.0.0.

 Please use only for Development / Tests, Never allow connections from 0.0.0.0 in production !!!

+Tested on: Debain 11, Ubuntu 22.10.